A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

-The work \citep{ding2020natural} show NPG-PD obtains a sublinear convergence rates for both learning the reward optimality and safety constraints.
-NPG-PD solves the CMDP with softmax policy policy, where reward objective is a non-concave and cost objective is non-convex, NPG-PD \citep{ding2020natural} shows that with a proper design, policy gradient can also obtain an algorithm converges at sublinear rate.
-Concretely, the Theorem 4 of \citep{ding2020natural} shows NPG-PD achieves the sampling complexity of $\calO\left(\dfrac{|\calS|^2|\calA|^2}{(1-\gamma)^{4}\epsilon^2}\right)$, and we should notice that in Theorem 4 of \cite{ding2020natural}, ${|\calS|^2 |\calA|^2}$ samples are necessary for the two outer loops.
+The work \cite{ding2020natural} shows NPG-PD obtains a sublinear convergence rate for both learning the reward optimality and safety constraints.
+NPG-PD solves the CMDP with softmax policy, where the reward objective is a non-concave and cost objective is non-convex, NPG-PD \cite{ding2020natural} shows that with a proper design, policy gradient can also obtain an algorithm that converges at a sublinear rate.
+Concretely, the Theorem 4 of \cite{ding2020natural} shows NPG-PD achieves the sampling complexity of \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^2|\calA|^2}{(1-\gamma)^{4}\epsilon^2}\right)$}, and we should notice that in Theorem 4 of \cite{ding2020natural}, \resizebox{!}{0.2cm}{${|\calS|^2 |\calA|^2}$} samples are necessary for the two outer loops.
+Later, the work \cite{zeng2021finite} extends the critical idea of NPG-PD and proposes an online version of NPG-PD that needs the sample complexity of \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^6|\calA|^6}{(1-\gamma)^{12}\epsilon^6}\right)$}, where we show the iteration complexity after some simple algebra according to \cite[Lemma 8-9]{zeng2021finite}.
+Clearly, online learning NPG-PD \cite{zeng2021finite} needs additional $\calO(\epsilon^{-4})$ trajectories than NPG-PD \cite{zeng2021finite}.